bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 I forgot all about the jingle.
 You haven't read any toots, what's it called?
 Boost.
-You haven't read any Boost for
+You haven't read any Boost for a while.

 Speaker 1: 00:00:46

-a while.
 What's going on with that?
 No, we might do that later again.
 Because we've gone this hyper-commercialized entity now with sponsors and stuff.

 Speaker 0: 00:00:52

-True, yeah.
 Shors, do you know who our sponsor is?
 It's CoinKite.
 And they produce the cold card.